AI-Ahmed/ppcax/README.md

 1. Clone this repository to your local machine.
 2. Set up your Python environment and install the necessary dependencies listed in `requirements.txt`.
 3. Explore the provided directories to understand the structure of the project.
-4. Follow the instructions in each directory to populate it with your data, models, notebooks, etc.

 ## 💡 Usage